Use Your Phone Less (with Tools from Apple, Google, Snapchat and More)

 - Time Watched.
 Available only on the app, these stats show how much time you've spent watching videos for the present day, the day before, and the past week.
 Within this feature, you can also set a reminder to take a break after a certain amount of time and disable autoplay so you won't get sucked in to watching endless videos.

 - Restricted Mode.
-Though it's been around for a while, Restricted Mode can be a helpful additional setting to give you some peace of mind.
+Though it's been around for a while, Restricted Mode, found on the main Settings page, can be a helpful additional setting to give you some peace of mind.
 It limits mature content from showing up in your kid's feed (it's not perfect, though).

-Digital Wellbeing.
+Your Activity.
 Running neck and neck with Snapchat as the most popular social media app among teens, Instagram is a key social lifeline.
 Its parent company (Facebook) has made an effort to help users manage their time and reduce exposure to cyberbullying by adding settings such as Comment Controls, which allow you to micromanage your friends' replies, and All Caught Up, which lets you know you've seen every post since the last time you scrolled through your feed.
-Digital Wellbeing, which will roll out soon, will add even more functionality.
-You can check back for updates after the new version is released.
+You can also keep track of your time on the app, remind yourself to stop, and mute push notifications.
+Find these settings by clicking on the icon of three parallel-lines on your profile page.
+(Read our Parents' Ultimate Guide to Instagram).
 Key features:

 - Activity Dashboard.
 Displays a daily average of the time you've spent on the app for the week.